Sometimes deciding what to wear to a job interview is more nerve-wracking than the actual interview itself.

 As a result, you’ll find that most startup businesses wear smart-casual attire.

-When dressing to follow a smart-casual dress code, though, remember that you still want to convey your complete professionalism.
+When dressing to follow a smart-casual dress code, you still want to convey your complete professionalism.

 Your shirt should be comfortable but polished.
 Stick with a long-sleeve button-down to be safe.